-2015 LTIP Target Award Values
+2016 LTIP Target Award Values

-In March 2015, the Compensation Committee approved 2015 target award values for the three-year 2015 LTIP awards at 675% of base salary for the Chief Executive Officer, 500% of base salary for the Chief Commercial Officer, 450% of base salary for the Chief Financial Officer and 250% of base salary for the other executive officers, based on the positions held by the NEOs as of March 2015.
-In 2015, the Compensation Committee amended the 2016 target award values for the Chief Financial Officer, the U.S. Operations President and the International Operations President to 350% of base salary.
-Target award values are based on internal pay equity considerations and market data regarding total compensation of comparable positions at similarly sized companies.
+In March 2016, the Compensation Committee approved 2016 target award values for the three-year 2016 LTIP awards at 675% of base salary for the Chief Executive Officer, 500% of base salary for the Chief Financial Officer, the U.S. Operations President and the International Operations President.
+The 2016 LTIP target award values for other executive officers was 250% of base salary, based on the positions held as of March 2016.

+Target award values are based on internal pay comparison considerations and market data regarding total compensation of comparable positions at similarly sized companies.
 Differences in the target award values are based on increasing levels of responsibility among the management team.
-The maximum LTIP award that can be earned is 200% of target.

-The relative TSR portion of the awards are earned based on our TSR relative to the 17 peer companies listed previously as measured from January 1, 2015 through December 31, 2017, a three-year performance period.
+The relative TSR portion of the awards are earned based on our TSR relative to the 17 peer companies listed previously as measured from January 1, 2016 through December 31, 2018, a three-year performance period.
 The Committee believes that these companies are the most appropriate comparators for measuring the success of our executives in delivering shareowner value.
 The peer group companies have business operations in the markets where we compete, have similar revenue and market capitalization, have similar global scope and are competitors for executive talent.